Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_11.md

 ### Running on Android Emulator

-In the terminal, go to your app folder and type:

-    meteor install-sdk android

-This will help you install all of the necessary tools to build an Android app from your project.
+Follow this [instruction](https://github.com/meteor/meteor/wiki/Mobile-Development-Install:-Android-on-Mac) to install all of the necessary tools to build an Android app from your project.

 When you are done installing everything, type:

     meteor add-platform android